peterhpark/neuroclear/README.md

 Expected output of test_dice.py

 - For inference on 900x900x900 pixel volume, it takes approximately 5-8 minutes on GTX 1080-Ti.
+- For quantitative assessments, we recommend to normalize the input and output for fair comparison.
+For simulation studies, we used histogram-based normalization between 0.25% and 99.75%.
 ## If you have any questions, please contact me via:

 **peterpark828 (at) [icloud.com](http://icloud.com)** OR peterpark828 (at) kaist.ac.kr